What is Borderline Personality Disorder?

 The similarities in symptoms between BPD and addiction can make it difficult to obtain a proper diagnosis or appropriate treatment.
 Antisocial or manipulative behaviors are often common in both disorders.
 This makes it all the more important to seek help from trained professionals for both disorders at the same time.

-Treating Personality Disorders and Substance Abuse
+Treatment Program for Personality Disorder and Substance Abuse

 In addition to utilizing DBT, clients who receive treatment for a dual diagnosis often attend classes or counseling in relapse prevention.
 Relapse prevention training is extremely important in treating a dual diagnosis because relapse rates are extremely high.